sters/go-project-boilerplate/.github/ISSUE_TEMPLATE/create-new-issue.md

 ---
-name: Create new issue
+name: IssueTemplate
-about: ''
+about: 'Create a new issue'
 title: ''
 labels: ''
 assignees: ''